Undergraduate Degree Programs

 The academic standing of students who earn less than a 2.00 GPA for one or both semesters of the freshman year will be determined at this time, and such students may be placed on probation or dismissed.

 Every student's transcript is reviewed at the end of each semester by the Office of Academic Advising.
 At this time, academic standing is determined according to the following criteria:

-If a student in the MPS programs receives a grade of "C" in a letter-graded program, he/she will be placed on Academic Probation.
-If a student in the MPS programs receives a "D" or lower, he/she will be academically dismissed and can apply for readmittance according to the readmittance policy.
-Students who earn a "D" or "F" will be required to retake the class(es) within the next two years, and will be required to pay per credit tuition.
+If a student in the MPS program receives a "D" or lower, they will be academically dismissed and can apply for re-admittance according to the re-admittance policy.
+Students who earn a "D" or "F" will be required to re-take the course(s) within the next two years, and will be subject to the per credit tuition rate.